ScottColson/CCLLCCodeLibraries/docs/README.md

 The **CCLLC.CDS** solution provides the following components that provide Power Apps/Common Data Service platform specific implementations of the **CCLLC.Core.ProcessModel** and related extensions.

-- CCLLC.CDS.Sdk: Provides a standardized plugin development framework implementation based on CCLLC.Core interfaces.
+- [CCLLC.CDS.Sdk](/CCLLC.CDS.Sdk.md) : Provides a standardized plugin development framework implementation based on CCLLC.Core interfaces.
 This allows any process created against the CCLLC.Core.Process model to operate as a CDS plugin component.